 NAVIX's Preceptorship in Vascular Ultrasound Interpretation is offered in a variety of formats- live modular online course, live public course, and onsite customized course.
 Listed below are NAVIX's 100 Case Live Online Courses.
 If you are interested in scheduling a private live online or onsite course, please contact us.

-January 29 - 30, 2022 - Live Online Course Vascular Ultrasound Interpretation Program
+January 14 - 15, 2023 - Live Online Course Vascular Ultrasound Interpretation Case Modules

 NAVIX's customized on-site and online programs may be customized to accommodate the needs of specific groups as well as integrated into fellowship programs.
 All of our online Vascular Interpretation courses meet the simulated case RPVI prerequisite.
 If you are interested in learning more about our Vascular Interpretation Preceptorships contact us at 508-977-2807 or text 508-808-8350.